 About Thomas Rippel

-I grew up in Austria and Hungary and studied economics, environmental engineering and Chinese at the University of Melbourne, Sichuan University and the University of Nottingham Ningbo China.
-In my early 20s I took a time out to live and work on an organic farm in Switzerland.
-Those 3 months changed my life and set me on a path that I am still pursuing passionately today: Working with my hands in the soil, I re-connected with the world in a way that I hope I can share with many more people around me.
+I grew up in Austria and Hungary and studied economics, environmental engineering, Chinese and Positive Psychology at the University of Melbourne, Sichuan University, University of Nottingham Ningbo China and the University of Pennsylvania.
+In my early 20s, I took a timeout to live and work on an organic farm in Switzerland.
+Those three months changed my life and set me on a path that I am still pursuing passionately today: Working with my hands in the soil.
+I re-connected with the world in a way that I hope I can share with many more people around me.